sxhilx/node-express-journey/myJourney.md

 Thereafter i started with routers, since my app.js file got pretty messy after the methods session, i learned about routers, I created a routes folder and moved all my methods from app.js to routes, replacing the app with router, However even the routes file got pretty messy, so i learned about controllers, where you create all the functions for the methods, export them and import them into the routes file and pass it in as a reference.

+And with that i have covere both node and express basics and tomorrow i shall start with creating meaningful projects

+# 31 January

+Today i started by creating a task manager project, which is essentially a todo-list app but not just any todo-list app, its gonna have a complete backend with API's and database.
+Today i set up the routes and the controllers for the project, as well as created a new collection in Postman to organise the project and test all the routes.

+I also learned what are REST API's, It stands for Representational State Transfer API.
+Which is essentially just a manner in which we create APIs.
+Then, i learned about MongoDB and how we can use mongoose to establish a connection with our Mongo Database using the .env file.